 Most computer forensics investigators work for federal and state government agencies or law enforcement agencies.
 Most often, these agencies are in and around Washington, D.C.

-In addition to collecting evidence, they write reports on the evidence, take pictures of their findings, and testify in court.
+In addition to collecting evidence, these computer forensics expert write reports on the evidence, take pictures of their findings, and testify in court.
 They also need to know the procedures, laws, and regulations related to their investigations to properly carry them out.

 Computer forensics investigators test the security of data and digital information, and recommend changes to make this information more secure.